driscollis/python_quiz_book/README.md

 ## About the Author

 Michael Driscoll has been an application developer using Python for over a decade.
 He is the author of the popular Python blog, [The Mouse Vs. the Python](https://www.blog.pythonlibrary.org/) as well as several other Python books including which you an find [here](https://driscollis.gumroad.com/).
+You can follow Mike on Twitter [@driscollis](https://twitter.com/driscollis).